yianan261/Preorder-WebApp/README.md

 ### Bootstrap

-The design of the website was implemented with CSS, bootstrap, and react-bootstrap, in future I will get rid of reac-bootstrap and just use the original bootstrap.
+The design of the website was implemented with CSS, bootstrap, and react-bootstrap, in future I will get rid of react-bootstrap and just use the original bootstrap.
+But for now it will have both since the bootstrap Accordion implementation did not work on my program.

 ### Deployment